-To the best of its ability, the District shall follow the requirements covering the transfer of course credit and graduation set forth in the Interstate Compact on Educational Opportunity for Military Children for all students who meet the definition of "eligible child" in Policy 4.2-ENTRANCE REQUIREMENTS including the waiving of specific courses that are required for graduation if similar coursework has been satisfactorily completed.
+To the best of its ability, the District shall follow the requirements covering the transfer of course credit and graduation set forth in the Interstate Compact on Educational Opportunity for Military Children and the Arkansas Military Child School Transitions Act of 2021 for all students who meet the definition of "eligible child" in Policy 4.2-ENTRANCE REQUIREMENTS including the waiving of specific courses that are required for graduation if similar coursework has been satisfactorily completed.

 The number of units students must earn to be eligible for high school graduation is to be earned from the categories listed below.
 A minimum of twenty-two (22) units is required for graduation for a student participating in either the Smart Core or Core curriculum.
-In addition to the twenty-two (22) units required for graduation by the Division of Elementary and Secondary Education (ADESE), the district requires an additional units to graduate for a total of units.
+In addition to the twenty-two (22) units required for graduation by the Division of Elementary and Secondary Education (DESE), the district requires an additional units to graduate for a total of units.
 The additional required units may be taken from any electives offered by the district.
 There are some distinctions made between Smart Core units and Graduation units.
 Not all units earned toward graduation necessarily apply to Smart Core requirements.